Spinal cord tumours

 Back to top

-Other symptoms can include clumsiness and difficulty in walking.
-Tumours in the lower part of the spinal cord may cause loss of control of the bladder and bowel (incontinence).
+Other symptoms can be clumsiness and difficulty walking.
+Tumours in the lower part of the spinal cord may cause loss of bladder and bowel control (incontinence).

 Tests and investigations for spinal cord tumours